MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointOrganizationSetting.md

 # Update-MgDeviceManagementVirtualEndpointOrganizationSetting

 ## SYNOPSIS
-Update the navigation property organizationSettings in deviceManagement
+Update the properties of the cloudPcOrganizationSettings object in a tenant.

 ## SYNTAX